flx-wlf/bembel/README.md

 This branch contains the following modifications

 * Routines for the assembly of the system matrix as `Eigen::Matrix<T,-1,-1>`, i.e., as dense matrices.
+* An executable to compute rates of convergence w.r.t. `p`.